What is Organizational Psychology, and Why is it Growing so Rapidly in the United States?

 Industrial-organizational psychologists may enjoy competitive salaries based on their given employer and job experience.
 According to 2016 information from the Bureau of Labor Statistics, I/O psychologists have a median salary of $82,760.
 Those who command the highest salaries are employed by scientific, research, and development firms.

 How to Get Started

-Are you thinking about pursuing a career in I/O psychology?
+Are you thinking about pursuing a career in industrial-organizational psychology?
 If so, graduate-level training could help you move forward in this growing field.
-The California School of Professional Psychology offers both a Master’s Program and a Doctoral Program for students wishing to turn their experience into expertise, and expertise into leadership.
+The California School of Professional Psychology offers both a Master’s and PhD Programs for students wishing to turn their experience into expertise, and expertise into leadership.
 Coursework involves in-depth training, both in the classroom and in the field, led by experts in the field.